jeremymreed/wallsd/README.md

 ```

 Commands:
-1. GetOutputsSettings: This method returns the settings for all outputs.
+1. `GetOutputsSettings`: This method returns the settings for all outputs.
-2. SetOutputImages: This method sets the images for the given output.
+2. `SetOutputImages`: This method sets the images for the given output.
-3. SetOutputMode: This method sets the mode for the given output.
+3. `SetOutputMode`: This method sets the mode for the given output.
-4. SetOutputOncalendar: This method sets the output's oncalendar string.
+4. `SetOutputOncalendar`: This method sets the output's oncalendar string.
 This tells the daemon when to change the wallpaper in slideshow mode.
 This string is passed to `systemd-analyze calendar`.

 help message from `wallsd --help`:
 ```